How do I restore a large volume of Amazon S3 objects that are in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class?

 For descriptions of each job status, see Job statuses.

-For more information on failed jobs, see Tracking job failure.
+For more information about failed jobs, see Tracking job failure.

-You can restore your Amazon S3 Glacier objects using the AWS CLI restore-object command.
-However, the command can only restore one S3 Glacier object at a time and doesn't support the bulk restore action.
-Therefore, use the following custom solution for restoring bulk data from the S3 Glacier storage classes using the available retrieval options.
+You can run the AWS CLI restore-object command to restore your Amazon S3 Glacier objects.
+However, the restore-object command can only restore one S3 Glacier object at a time and doesn't support the bulk restore action.

-Note: You must test these custom scripts in a test or development environment before using them in your production environment.
-The custom commands restore all the objects in S3 Glacier storage classes one by one.
-If you have very many objects, the command might timeout.
-You can run the custom command using the Prefix parameter to scope down the number of objects.
+Note: It's a best practice to test the custom scripts in a non-production environment before you use them in your production environment.
+If you have too many objects, then the command might time out.
+Use the Prefix parameter in the command to decrease the number of objects.

-For a Linux or Unix-based system, run the following command to recursively restore all the S3 Glacier objects in the bucket:
+For a Linux or Unix-based system, run the following list-objects command to restore all the S3 Glacier objects in the bucket:

-1. Run the following command to list all the S3 Glacier objects in the bucket:
+1. Run the following list-objects command to list all the S3 Glacier objects in the bucket:

-When you run this command, the list of objects is saved in a file named list.txt.
+The list of objects is saved in a file that's named list.txt.

-2. Run the following command to restore the S3 Glacier objects:
+2. Run the restore-object command to restore the S3 Glacier objects:

-Note: The preceding custom AWS CLI script incurs additional charges for the LIST and data retrieval requests.
-Because list-objects-v2 is a paginated operation, multiple API calls might be issued to retrieve the entire data set of results.
-For more information, see Amazon S3 pricing.
+Note: The preceding custom AWS CLI command incurs additional charges for the list and data retrieval requests.
+Because the list-objects-v2 API is a paginated operation, multiple API calls retrieve the entire dataset of results.

 Related information